chroma-core/chroma/rust/wal3/README.md

 2. The file is not referenced transitively by any cursor.

 A second pass, called a verifier, reads the output of the first pass and complains loudly if sanity checks don't pass.
-For example, if garbage collection would collect more than X% of the log it may make sense to raise an alarm rather than go ahead deleting more than X% of the data.
-Similarly, the verifier checks that the setsums of the new log balance.
+For example, the verifier checks that the setsums of the new log balance.

 ## Faulty Object Storage